Table Of Content

 infrastructure out of the box, for example, on bare-metal.

 Officially supported providers have additional features, such as Terraform

 integration, example Terraform configurations that can be used to create

 the initial infrastructure, and the machine-controller support.

-2 Kubermatic Machine Controller is available
+2 Kubermatic Machine Controller and Kubermatic Operating System Manager are available

 only for officially supported providers.
 For non-officially

 supported providers, you can provision machines manually using KubeOne’s